PeterDekkers/chip-battery-status/README.md

 ```
 sudo ./uninstall.sh
 ```
-This script will disable the battery status polling service and remove all previously-installed scripts and files.
+This will disable the battery status polling service and remove previously-installed scripts and files.

 It will not remove the desktop panel item.
 To remove that simply right-click (_or Ctrl-click_) the item and select